Molly Baz

-Molly Baz (née Lundquist-Baz) is an American chef and food writer.
+Molly Baz (née Lundquist-Baz; born May 9, 1988) is an American cook, recipe developer, and food writer.
 She was a senior food editor at Bon Appétit magazine and appeared frequently in videos for the magazine's YouTube channel before leaving in 2020.
-In 2021, Baz published the cookbook Cook This Book, which became a New York Times Best Seller.
+Baz has published two cookbooks, Cook This Book (2021) and More Is More (2023), both of which are New York Times Best Sellers.

 Early life and education

-Molly Lundquist-Baz is from Rhinebeck, New York.
+Baz was born on May 9, 1988.
+She is from Rhinebeck, New York.
 She was educated at Poughkeepsie Day School where she graduated in 2006.
 She then studied art history at Skidmore College in Saratoga Springs, graduating in 2010.
 She discovered her love of cooking while studying abroad in Florence, Italy.
-In her senior year at Skidmore, she and classmate Mikaela Bloomberg created P.D.E.
-(Private Dining Experience), a biweekly dinner prepared by the duo with local ingredients and open to the local Saratoga Springs community.
+In her senior year at Skidmore, she and her classmate hosted biweekly dinners that were prepared with local ingredients and open to the local Saratoga Springs community.

 Career

 Early career (2008–2014)

-Wanting to become a chef without attending culinary school, Baz worked as a line cook in restaurants in Boston and New York City from 2008 to 2014.
-In 2011, she took a break between jobs to go on a road trip in the southern United States with her father, photographer Doug Baz, and eat at thirty one barbecue establishments and learn from barbecue pitmasters.
-During her time in New York, she co-founded a catering company named Rustic Supper.
+Wanting to work as a chef without attending culinary school, Baz worked as a line cook in restaurants in Boston and New York City from 2008 to 2014, including at the now-closed Picholine in Lincoln Square.
+She took a break between jobs in 2011 to go on a road trip in the southern United States with her father, who is a photographer, and visit barbecue establishments and learn from barbecue pitmasters.
+While in New York in 2013, she co-founded a catering company named Rustic Supper.

 Time at Bon Appétit (2015–2020)

-She worked as a recipe tester for Condé Nast's Epicurious starting in 2015 before moving to Bon Appétit, where she later became Senior Associate Food Editor in 2018.
+Baz worked as a recipe tester for Condé Nast's Epicurious starting in 2015 before moving to Bon Appétit, where in 2018 she was Senior Associate Food Editor.
 After Bon Appétit increased its focus on video content in 2016, Baz also presented on the magazine's YouTube channel with Andy Baraghani, Sohla El-Waylly, Priya Krishna, Brad Leone, and Claire Saffitz.
-One video series, Making Perfect, starred Baz alongside other staff of the Bon Appétit Test Kitchen and focused on cooking "perfect" versions of meals such as pizza or a Thanksgiving dinner.
-With Andy Baraghani and musicians Cupcakke and Ella Mai, Baz held cooking demonstrations at the Outside Lands Music and Arts Festival in San Francisco in 2019.
+One video series, Making Perfect, had Baz and other staff of the Bon Appétit test kitchen cook "perfect" versions of meals such as pizza or a Thanksgiving dinner.
+According to food website Eater, fans on YouTube praised Baz for her "casual relatability, her thoroughly explained recipes, and her attention to detail."
+With Baraghani and musicians Cupcakke and Ella Mai, Baz held cooking demonstrations at the Outside Lands Music and Arts Festival in San Francisco in 2019.

 In June 2020, Bon Appétit editor-in-chief Adam Rapoport resigned after a photo of him in brownface garnered criticism.
 The resignation also came as employees, including assistant food editor Sohla El-Waylly, publicly accused the magazine and its parent company Condé Nast of discriminating against employees of color.
-After El-Waylly, Priya Krishna, and Rick Martinez, all people of color, announced their departure from the magazine's video content in August, Baz wrote on Instagram that she would no longer appear in videos for the magazine.
+After El-Waylly, Krishna, and Rick Martinez, all people of color, announced their departure from the magazine's video content in August, Baz wrote on Instagram that she would no longer appear in videos for the magazine.
 She departed the publication in October.